Winter 2023 Gas RatesAmy

 - During these 4 days, gas usage in York County broke 3 of the top 4 all-time throughput records.
 The previous record for gas usage was set in January of 2018 at 70,666 Dth*.
 The new record set on December 24, was measured at 79,233 Dth*, exceeding the old record by 12%.

-- This month’s bill may also be higher because of a longer billing cycle.
+- The bill you received in January may also be higher because of a longer billing cycle.
 Due to the holidays, some billing periods were longer than the usual period of approximately 28-32 days.

 - Thermostats set above 68 degrees result in much higher gas bills.
 Your heating system works to level the temperature in your home, so with lower temperatures outside, your heating system runs more often trying to keep up.
 Energy.gov recommends setting the thermostat to 68° to save money, then lowering the thermostat when leaving home or at night while sleeping.